How Many Ounces Are in a Liter? A complete walkthrough to Volume Conversions

 Reverse Conversion: Fluid Ounces to Liters

 It's equally important to know how to convert fluid ounces back into liters.
-To do this, you simply divide the number of fluid ounces by the conversion factor (33.814 fl oz/L).
+So to do this, you simply divide the number of fluid ounces by the conversion factor (33.
+814 fl oz/L) The details matter here..

 Example 4: Converting 100 Fluid Ounces to Liters